 • Zoe’s Character: She could so easily have been a bimbo-of-the-week, but as written by Nic Zeebroeck and Michael Sopczysnski, and as played by Paige Turco, she has is smart and skilled and coldly efficient.

-• Keeping the viewer firmly in Reese’s PoV so that none of the uncertainty is manipulative, it’s an integra; part of the story.
+• Keeping the viewer firmly in Reese’s PoV so that none of the uncertainty is manipulative, it’s an integral part of the story.

 • Using Carter’s subplot to set up the next episode without the story every feeling like set-up.